MasonLiebe/super-chess/packages/engine/README.md

+Yep — here’s a cleaner, more professional README with tighter language, clearer structure, and a bit more narrative flow.
+I kept your technical tone but made it feel more “open-source ready”:

+---

-# Protochess Engine
+# Custom Chess Engine
-## This crate contains all the actual chess/chess engine logic.

-The engine features:
+This crate implements the core logic for a custom chess engine designed to support arbitrary board sizes and non-standard pieces.
+It’s built with performance in mind, while remaining flexible enough to experiment with novel chess variants.

+## Features

-* Bitboard representation using 256 bit integers for up to 16x16 sized boards.
+* **Bitboard representation** using 256-bit integers (supports boards up to 16×16)
-* Kindergarden-based move generation using Rust iterators
+* **Kindergarten-style move generation** implemented with Rust iterators
+* **Zobrist hashing**
-* Zobrist Hashing
+* **Transposition tables**
+* **Principal Variation Search** with iterative deepening
-* Transposition Tables
+* **Quiescence search**
-* Principal Variation Search in an Iterative-Deepening framework
-* Quiescence search
+* **History heuristic**
-* History Heuristic
+* **Killer heuristic**
-* Killer Heuristic
+* **Null-move pruning**
+* **Late Move Reductions (LMR)**

+## What Makes This Engine Different

+Unlike traditional chess engines that rely on static, compile-time piece-square tables, this engine dynamically generates both:

-* Null-move pruning
+* Piece-square tables
-* Late move reductions

-## Differences from a standard engine
-Instead of standard piece-square-tables that are compile time constants, the engine dynamically generates piece square tables as well as material value for custom pieces.
-Custom pieces are assigned material values as a function of how many move directions they have.
-All pieces, custom or not, have their piece square tables generated dynamically simply by summing up all the possible moves from each square.
+* Material values for *custom* pieces

+Material values are derived from each piece’s mobility (number of available move directions), and piece-square tables are computed by summing all legal moves from every square on the board.
+This allows the engine to adapt automatically to entirely new piece types without manual tuning.

-This evaluation is not at all optimized for standard chess (factors like king safety, pawn structure are mostly ignored), but it still plays a standard game well enough to beat me every time (as a casual chess player).
+Because of this design, the evaluation function is intentionally generic.
+It does **not** heavily optimize for standard chess concepts like pawn structure or king safety.
+Despite that, it still plays classical chess competently—well enough to consistently beat its author (a casual player).

+The primary goal here is flexibility and experimentation rather than peak Elo in orthodox chess.

-## Future improvements
+## Roadmap / Future Improvements

-* Multithreading with Lazy SMP (...might break WASM integration)
+* Multithreading via Lazy SMP (may conflict with WASM integration)
-* Better time management
+* Time management
-* UCI compliance for standard games